 THE following letter was received from the Rev. D. Waters, Great Bridge, Tipton, Staffordshire, dated May 19th, 1865.
-It communicates the beneficial effects obtained by the use of the Solar Elixir in a case of utter prostration, and when death was expected :-

-"Respected Sir, - I have much pleasure in relating a remarkable case of cure effected, by the blessing of God, through means of your medicine, the Solar Elixir.
+It communicates the beneficial effects obtained by the use of the Solar Elixir in a case of utter prostration, and when death was expected :--- the blessing of God, through means of your medicine, the Solar Elixir.
 "The person to whose case I refer is a member of the Independent church in this place, of which, until lately, I was the pastor, and therefore I had the fullest opportunity of knowing the particulars connected with her illness from its commencement until her recovery.
 I was accustomed to visit her at least weekly, and sometimes more frequently.
-In addition to her husband, John Harrison, there resides with her in the same house, her father-Benjamin Smith-and her mother, all of whom are prepared to authenticate the following statement :-
+In addition to her husband, John Harrison, there resides with her in the same house, her father-Benjamin Smith-and her mother, all of whom are prepared to authenticate the following statement :